 Food glorious food, everyone loves it!
-And it's great fun to prepare food and understand the relationship between ingredients, flavours, nutrition, processing plus health and well-being.
-Students ask if we cook in VCE Food and Technology.
-We certainly do - every week.
+It is great fun to prepare and eat food and understanding the relationship between ingredients, flavours, nutrition, processing plus health and well-being.
+Students ask if we have a practical session each week in VCE Food Studies.
+We certainly do.
 Cooking is the best way to learn about the many important aspects of food.
-Students also engage in the Design Brief where they use creativity to design a chosen food scenario, perhaps a lunch for guests or courses for a wedding celebration.
+Students also engage in short practical activities, which further assist them to understand the underlying concepts of food.

-UNIT 1: Food origins
+UNIT 1: Food Origins

 Students explore food from historical and cultural perspectives.
 They investigate the origins and roles of food through time and across the world.
-They explore how humanity has historically sourced its food, and examine the development of Australia's food and cuisine.
+They explore how humanity has historically sourced its food and examine the development of Australia's food and cuisine.
 Students consider the influence of technology and globalisation on food patterns, and complete theoretical and practical tasks.

-UNIT 3: Food in daily life
+UNIT 3: Food in Daily Life